 Potential savings you can achieve

-RFID tracking of asset pool operations is a proven solution to deliver a quick return on investment (ROI).
+Automated asset tracking using RFID is a proven solution for asset pool operations to deliver a quick return on investment (ROI).
 Tagging assets allows for automation of paper work associated with despatch and receipt, so you can optimise transport for the collection of your assets and improve your service levels.
 Reducing the levels of lost reusable transport packaging can allow you to invest in higher quality RTIs which provide longer life cycles.

 A major supermarket chain has a pool of 250,000 roll cages, each worth approximately £120.
 With better pool management using RFID tracking they identified that they could remove 10% of roll cages from stock which are currently kept as a reserve pool.
 This over time frees up a total of £3m in capital.
 In addition, better tracking of RTIs reduces their typical current annual shrinkage of 7% (17,500) roll cages by 10%, a further saving of £210K per annum.